 While the prospects that VR brings with it are no doubt fascinating (and long overdue), there are significant hurdles that we need to overcome.
 VR streaming faces hurdles on two fronts…

-Even though VR content is becoming increasingly available thanks to falling hardware costs and lowered entry barriers, the proper infrastructure required to distribute it are still lacking.
+Even though VR content is becoming increasingly available thanks to falling hardware costs and lowered entry barriers, the proper infrastructure required to distribute it is still lacking.
 Most people who try a 360 video today often complain about their grainy, pixelated nature and experience nausea or disorientation.
 This is an inherent limitation of today’s hardware.

-In a VR HMD, 360 content is split in two images, each of which is displayed to one eye.
+In a VR HMD, 360 content is split into two images, each of which is displayed to one eye.
 So, a 1080p video is essentially seen as 640p per eye.
 Each image is stretched over 360 degrees horizontally and 180 degrees vertically but a typical VR HMD can only display 90 degrees at any given time.
 Therefore a viewer will effectively be seeing the video at a much lower resolution even though it’s “HD quality.”

-To achieve better content quality, we need far higher base resolution.
+To achieve better content quality, we need a far higher base resolution.
 In fact, 4K will only be the starting point here and we should be looking at 8K to achieve reasonably good content.
 Now, obviously this presents us with bandwidth problems.
-A 10 minute 4K video can be as large as 1GB, in which case users would be blowing through their broadband data caps way sooner than they expected should they start streaming 4K content today.
+A 10-minute 4K video can be as large as 1GB, in which case users would be blowing through their broadband data caps way sooner than they expected should they start streaming 4K content today.
 All to watch a video that will effectively be around 720p!

 VR motion sickness is still prevalent due to varying degrees of sensitivity to a simulated environment.
-Part of the reason why this happens is because viewers often have to keep taking their headsets off in order to interact with controls, change video or watch a different video.
-The problem has been resolved in 360 streaming at least, where filmmakers have solved it by placing a static 360 camera within the scene, and by streaming all kind of content – 2D, 3D and 360 to a single “VR player,” more on this later.
+Part of the reason why this happens is that viewers often have to keep taking their headsets off in order to interact with controls, change video or watch a different video.
+The problem has been resolved in 360 streaming at least, where filmmakers have solved it by placing a static 360 camera within the scene, and by streaming all kinds of content – 2D, 3D and 360 to a single “VR player,” more on this later.

 Essentially, VR streaming is today where video was 20 years ago.
 Think back to 1995, when a top of the line computer featured a 66 Mhz processor and 8 MB of RAM.
 Also, the fastest internet connection available worked over a telephone line and operated at a whopping 28.8 Kbps.
 Now, imagine what it would be like to watch a regular 1080p Youtube video over such a setup.

 As each VR image is split into two streams (one for each eye), the demands on internet bandwidth increase exponentially.
 Even a minimal level 360 experience will require at the very least a 25 Mbps line.
-Streaming HD level content on VR can need as much as 80 to 100 Mbps of throughput, while for Retina quality, we are looking at something closer to 600 Mbps data lines.
+Streaming HD level content on VR can need as much as 80 to 100 Mbps of throughput, while for Retina-quality, we are looking at something closer to 600 Mbps data lines.